fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 I was offered to start an interesting venture: to curate a course for software engineering and to build a platform that aims at sharing my experience of getting into software engineering.
 Tons of platforms provide the same, but none of them are as comprehensive as I would like them to be.
 While fundamentally I want to impart knowledge for free, I also do not have enough time to make sit with everybody and teach them.
 Hence, this idea of crafting a self-sustaining curriculum capable of imparting software engineering skills to anyone keen on learning seemed apt.

-This became the guiding principle behind restarting [cbrtl](https://cbrtl.github.io).
+This became the guiding principle behind starting [cbrtl](https://cbrtl.github.io).
 [Srijan](https://injuly.in) and I started cbrtl, an open-source cult that comes together as a community to build fun stuff together.
 Following this, I am adding my experience of getting into software engineering, and building a platform that aims at sharing this experience with each other, as a community, first-hand.

 This curriculum is designed to be self-sustaining: a collection of resources freely available on the internet.
 The idea is to curate these resources and present them in a structured manner.
 Comprehend this however you will; a guide to getting a job, or becoming a better engineer in general. **This is how I became a software engineer.**

 ## The Curriculum

 1. **The Basics**: Familiarize yourself with the basics; programming languages, data structures, and algorithms, design patterns, etc. Not knowing how to drive, but buying a GT3 RS is a waste of money.
 Learning to drive in a Hyundai would be a good start.
 The job market is cruel, it makes you emphasize Nuxt, React, Node, Pandas, Django, Kafka, and what-not, but it wouldn't help until you know how to parse a column in *Pandas dataframe* as *Datetime* and process it, or how to push async messages in a queue and handle them in a worker thread.
-We would start off with an online platform like [LeetCode](https://leetcode.com) / [HackerRank](https://hackerrank.com), and then move on to building stuff.
+You could start by learning a programming language, and then move on to data structures and algorithms.

     This can be your starting point to becoming a god-tier Python or TS dev, writing clean, efficient, and maintainable code, writing lambda functions, higher-order functions and closures while working with tech like databases, web development/ machine learning.
 With the basics ceared, it wouldn't be difficult to comprehend these.
 They start off scary but are pretty simple once you get the hang of it.